 Plants with large or elaborate leaves come to mind e.g. gunnera, musa species (bananas), tetrapanax (rice plant), fatsia, geranium yeoi and melianthus.
 Canna, colocasia or coleus also evoke the exotic.
 Finally, plants such as the palm, Trachycarpus fortunei, prickly pear cacti (opuntia species), various yucca and agave all have undeniable associations with faraway places.

 I think you get the picture and I hope that it is clear.
 An exotic plant is not necessarily tender in our winters but clearly many are.
 At “Op de Haar”, our general rule is that our exotics must be hardy enough to survive out in the ground with, where necessary, some winter protection.
 This may be in the form of mulch or wind protection but must not be too labour intensive.
 Additionally, the plants need to grow attractively each year as opposed to just surviving.
 There is nothing worse than a plant which is obviously totally unhappy and it will certainly attract the most comment.

 The role of exotic plants in the garden

 One of the undoubted pleasures of a varied garden like “OpdeHaar” is that there is something to see in each season of the year.
 However, when the floral contributions of many perennials start to falter in early August and the autumn flowerers such as aster and dahlias are also visibly running out of steam, there is indeed scope for a “wow factor” to fill the gap until the first frosts.
-This is exactly when many exotics come into their own, particluarly in the tropical border.
+This is exactly when many exotic plants come into their own, particluarly in the tropical border.